keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Python/KS5009-Python.md

 ![](media/03cab1a254dc41e5a07fda0a11daba59.png)

-After uploading the following code, open the Shell and approach the provided card to the RFID induction area.
-The Shell  displays "Card UID: 656".

 ```python
 from machine import Pin, PWM,I2C, Pin
 import time
 from mfrc522_i2c import mfrc522

 pwm = PWM(Pin(13))
 pwm.freq(50)
 button1 = Pin(16, Pin.IN, Pin.PULL_UP)